dolmagrg123/budget_management/README.md

 # Transaction Class Documentation

 ## Overview
 The `Transaction` class represents a financial transaction (either income or expense) and includes details like the amount, category, type, and date.
-It also provides a method to display a formatted string of the transaction.

 ---